 Programmers should be aware of the implications of their work, says Nick Seaver, from Tufts University

 Many computer scientists use mathematical properties, theorems, and logic when working on algorithms, regardless of the immediate purpose of the application.
 In many scenarios, the only known algorithms are highly inefficient and do not perform well with large data volumes, for example, in the factorization of a number into its constituent primes (which is highly important in cryptography) or routing a welding robot through several weld points.
-There is little hope that efficient algorithms will be identified for these applications, which fall under unsolved problem of “P versus NP,” which is considered one of the greatest challenges in both computer science and mathematics.
+There is little hope that efficient algorithms will be identified for these applications, which fall under the unsolved problem of “P versus NP,” which is considered one of the greatest challenges in both computer science and mathematics.

 Although there is more programming involved than basic science in the development of many of the algorithms that are used in everyday life, advances in knowledge are essential if new applications are to be explored in the future.
 Marcondes Cesar, who is from USP, is working on computer vision, which is a type of artificial intelligence that extracts information from images to simulate human vision.
 The technique is being explored in various industries, particularly in medical diagnoses.
 “Computer vision can detect anomalies more accurately and evaluate subtle details in magnetic resonance imaging, for example.”